auth0/docs/articles/anomaly-detection/concepts/credential-stuffing.md

 ## How it works

 Auth0 uses a large amount of data to identify patterns that signal that a credential stuffing attack is taking place.
-Auth0 uses sophisticated algorithms to determine when bursts of traffic are likely to be from a bot or script.
+Auth0 uses data algorithms to determine when bursts of traffic are likely to be from a bot or script.
 Users attempting to sign in from IPs which are determined to have a high likelihood of being a credential stuffing attack will see a CAPTCHA step.
 The algorithms are designed so that this only happens for bad traffic; the objective is to not show any friction to legitimate users.

 ![CAPTCHA Login Screen Example](/media/articles/anomaly-detection/captcha-login-screen.png)

 ## Restrictions and limitations

-Automated Attack Protection works for web and mobile apps only on the authentication flows (not signup, not account recovery).
+Automated Attack Protection works for web and mobile apps that uses Auth0's Universal Login.
+This feature is not supported in the sign up or account recovery flows.
 This protection works on most authentication flows but not all.

 | Flow | Limitation |
 | -- | -- |